Ciao, welcome back to my blog!

 6 small potatoes (or 3 big ones)

-Grated parmesan and cheddar
+150g of grated parmesan and cheddar

-Warm up your grilling pan on the stove set over high heat.
+Warm-up your grilling pan on the stove set over high heat.

-Start peeling the potatoes and washing the aubergine, then slice them length wise.
+Start peeling the potatoes and washing the aubergine, then slice them lengthwise.
 Remember that the aubergine will take only a few minutes to cook so you can slice them thick but try to slice the potatoes a bit thinner as they take more time.

 Place them on the hot grilling pan until they will have the classic black stripes on both sides.

 Drizzle an oven tray with some olive oil and then place the first layer of grilled aubergines' slices, then add some ragout sauce on top, making sure that is spread evenly.

 After the first aubergine's layer, add the grilled potatoes (if you can restrain yourself from eating some while making it...I obviously couldn't), cover with some sauce again.